orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 [SINCE Orbeon Forms 4.4]

-The following properties are Attribute Value Templates (AVTs) evaluating in the context of the root element of the form data instance:
+The following properties are XPath Value Templates evaluating in the context of the root element of the form data instance:

 - `uri`
 - `method`